Preparing Supplemental Funding Requests for IOS Awarded Grants

-Supplemental funding is intended for unanticipated opportunities only and should be justified on this basis.
-Requests for support of planned REU, RET, RAHSS, and ROA activities may be included in the full proposal budget at the original time of submission.
-The target date for most IOS programs for Research Experiences for Undergraduates (REU), Research Experiences for Teachers (RET), Research Assistantships for High School Students (RAHSS), and Research Opportunity Award (ROA) supplement requests is March 1 annually (or next business day if that is a weekend or holiday) for optimal consideration for funding during the current fiscal year.
-Career Life Balance Supplements should be submitted as early as possible so that the award may be made prior to the start of the PI's family leave.
-Please note: supplement requests are not automatically awarded - they are subject to NSF approval and are competitive.
+Post-award supplemental funding is only available to PIs and Co-PIs with active awards and is intended for unanticipated opportunities only and should be justified on this basis.
+CLB and INTERN supplements may be submitted at any time.
+The target date for all other supplement requests to most IOS programs is March 1 annually (or next business day if that is a weekend or holiday) for optimal consideration for funding during the current fiscal year.
+Supplement requests are not automatically awarded - they are competitive and subject to NSF approval and availability of funds.
+Please contact the managing program director for your award prior to submitting your request.

 Guidance for Research Experiences for Undergraduates (REU) Supplements:

 For guidance about preparing an REU Supplement request for an existing NSF award, contact the managing program director for the NSF award that would be supplemented.

 The information required is detailed in the REU Program Announcement, accessible from the REU home page, in section V, Proposal Preparation Instructions, under the heading "Request for REU Supplement."
 Please read this section carefully and include all the required information in your request.

 As budgets allow, IOS typically provides funds for only one REU student per year.
 However, programs will consider supporting two or more REU students if the PI can demonstrate a unique opportunity for broadening participation from historically underrepresented groups in the biological sciences.
 Centers or large research efforts may request support for a number of students commensurate with the size and nature of the project.
 Please contact the managing program director for the award prior to submitting your request.